Mahjong: Wild cards and jokers

 The bonus tiles are not available for wild cards.

 A feature of several variations of mahjong, most notably in American mahjong, is the notion of some number of Joker tiles.
 They may be used as a wild card: a substitute for any tile in a hand, or, in some variations, only tiles in melds.
 Another variation is that the Joker tile may not be used for melding.
 Depending on the variation, a player may replace a Joker tile that is part of an exposed meld belonging to any player with the tile it represents.

 Rules governing discarding Joker tiles also exist; some variations permit the Joker tile to take on the identity of any tile, and others only permit the Joker tile to take on the identity of the previously discarded tile (or the absence of a tile, if it is the first discard).

 Joker tiles may or may not affect scoring, depending on the variation.
 Some special hands may require the use of Joker tiles (for example, to represent a "fifth tile" of a certain suited or honor tile).

 In American mahjong, it is illegal to pass Jokers during the Charleston.

 Flowers

 Japanese rule sets discourage the use of flowers and seasons.
-Korean rules and three-player mahjong in the Korean/Japanese tradition use only flowers.
+Korean mahjong uses season tiles but calls them flowers.
+Three-player mahjong in the Japanese tradition use only seasons.
 In Singapore and Malaysia an extra set of bonus tiles of four animals are used.
 The rule set includes a unique function in that players who get two specific animals get a one-time immediate payout from all players.
 In Taiwanese mahjong, getting all eight flowers and seasons constitutes an automatic win of the hand and specific payout from all players.

 Four of the flower tiles represent the four noble plants of Confucian reckoning: